Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/index.en.md

       <li>Lucrezia actually has multiple groups- although Lucrezia has
-      released video guides and Idyllshire has a written guide, I will instead start by referencing what their <em>streaming team</em> does, as the video and written guides do not have sufficient detail.</li>
+      released video guides and Idyllshire has a written guide, I will instead start by referencing what their <em>streaming team</em> does, as the video and written guides do not have sufficient detail, and I need to check how mechanics are resolved over multiple pulls.</li>
       <li>As a result, this <em>may</em> have some differences from the
       "Lucrezia" strat done on Mana.</li>
     </ul>